 Free of charge to Virginia students

-The Early College Academy is open on a selective basis to all Virginia high school seniors, with a preference for Wise County and City of Norton students.
+The Early College Academy is open on a selective basis to all Virginia high school seniors.
 The cost of tuition, fees, and books is covered by the College.

 Q & A